skyssolutions/lynxchan/src/be/Readme.md

 * `diskMedia`(Boolean): if set, media files and thumbs will be stored in disk instead of the database.
 * `captchaMode`(Number): level of captcha security.
 0 is easy, 1 is moderate and 2 is hard.
 Defaults to 1.
 * `latestPostsAmount`(Number): amount of posts to be displayed on the /last/ version of threads and on latestPostings.
 Defaults to 50.
+* `bypassValidationRange`(Number): maximum limit of the block bypass validation code that must be brute forced so the bypass can be used.
+A minimum of 1000 is recommended.

 `db.json`: contains database connection information.
 * `address`: address of the database.